Access to Humanities (SWAP)

 - 1 Year (August to June)

-This Access course will introduce you to a range of social science subjects and is designed for adults returning to study after at least five years out of full-time education who wish to progress to university level study.
+This Access to Humanities course will introduce you to a range of social science subjects and is designed for adults returning to study after at least five years out of full-time education who wish to progress to university level study.

 What will I learn?